03 Using R syntax

 Here it is important that you provide the path to the directory where your new transformer is stored.
 Furthermore, it is important that you provide another directory where your trained transformer should be saved to avoid reading and writing collisions.

 Now, the provided raw data is used to train your model.
-In case of a BERT model, the learning objective is Masked Language Modeling.
+In case of a Bert model, the learning objective is Masked Language Modeling.
 Other models may use other learning objectives.
 Please refer to the documentation for more details on every model.

 First, you can set the length of token sequences with